skysthelimitt/express-minify/README.md

 1.0.0

 - Replace cssmin with [clean-css](https://github.com/jakubpawlowicz/clean-css)
-- Upgrade to use Uglify-JS 3 API
+- Upgrade to use terser 3 API
 - Support options for CSS minifying
 - Support options for SASS and LESS compiling
 - Refine naming conversion